 4. The Smiler, Alton Towers Resort

 Another one of Alton Tower’s most ferocious beasts, The Smiler flips the script on its misleading name.
 The ride boasts a 53mph top speed, 4.5 G-Force, 14 loops and a huge 1,170m track length.
 And the story behind this one?
 Apparently, the special effects of The Inoculator, The Tickler, The Flasher, The Giggler and The Hypnotiser bend your mind in so many ways that you’ll be left with a twisted grin on your face.
+This one definitely has the scariest rollercoaster effects - we reckon a 10-minute sit-down is needed to recover after riding The Smiler.

 3. Colossus, Thorpe Park Resort